Red Tornado: Final years

 Red Tornado discovers where Larry Lance's body has been brought and the secret origin of the Black Canary in Justice League of America #219 (October 1983) and Justice League of America #220 (November 1983), and discovers that he is one of the few heroes who can defeat the power-mimicking supervillain Paragon in Justice League of America #224 (March 1984).
 In the aftermath of the Mars-Earth war, Aquaman disbands the Justice League.
 He reforms it, limiting it to members willing to devote themselves full-time to JLA business; Red Tornado is not among them.

-Before the 1985–1986 multi-title crossover storyline "Crisis on Infinite Earths", Red Tornado had his last adventure as John Smith; Construct later faced Red Tornado in his first miniseries.
+Before the 1985–1986 multi-title crossover storyline Crisis on Infinite Earths, Red Tornado had his last adventure as John Smith; Construct later faced Red Tornado in his first miniseries.
 In the limited series Construct takes over the world, brainwashing everyone with energy emissions from electronic objects.
-Red Tornado tries to resist as much as he can, given that he cannot be brainwashed, and defeats Construct in a virtual world composed of electromagnetic particles.
+Red Tornado tries to resist as much as he can, given that he cannot be brainwashed, and defeats Construct in a virtual world.